 The Polar and WorldSID RibEyes have the serial-to-Ethernet converter built into the controller, so only Ethernet communication is available.
-However, they can be wired to provide serial communications.

 The protocol includes two types of commands and responses:

 - 1. Information commands: These commands request static information about the RibEye and its capabilities. - 2.
 Control and Data Download commands: These are used for arming the RibEye and transferring data from the RibEye to the Master.